 Team Harborkeepers Makes a Splash for Harbor Stewardship!

-On Saturday, March 13, 2021, Team Harborkeepers took a #ShamrockSplash polar plunge at Constitution Beach, East Boston to help raise funds for Save the Harbor/Save the Bay's Better Beaches program.
-The Better Beaches program raises funds to then re-distribute as small grants to local organizations that activate public local beaches through free public events and programs.
-The Harborkeepers conducts shoreline clean-ups and holds the Maritime Festival at Constitution Beach every year, among other activities.
+Team Harborkeepers has participated in multiple #ShamrockSplash polar plunges to help raise funds for Save the Harbor/Save the Bay's Better Beaches Program.
+The Better Beaches Program raises funds to then re-distribute as small grants to local organizations that activate public local beaches on the Boston Harbor through free public events and programs.

 Thank you to Celeste, Mark, Julie, Susanna, Mary, Jessica, Magdalena and Elliot for your bravery in plunging into 35 degree (Fahrenheit) water!
 Together, we raised $2,530 for the Better Beaches program.